-Patty Katz is the Portland/Metro Organizer for Oregon Action, a statewide, multi-racial community organization dedicated to social justice.
-As a formerly incarcerated woman, she brings a wealth of experience to her work relating to reentry and recovery from active addiction.
+Patty Katz (1947-2021) was the Portland/Metro Organizer for Oregon Action, a statewide, multi-racial community organization dedicated to social justice.
+As a formerly incarcerated woman, she brought a wealth of experience to her work relating to reentry and recovery from active addiction.
 Patty led two successful Ban the Box Campaigns in Oregon in 2006 and 2007.
-Today she is working with the Oregon AFL-CIO and the Urban League on city- and state-wide campaigns for the 2015 legislative session.
-Patty currently serves on the Governor’s Reentry Council and is on the boards of directors of Faces and Voices of Recovery, Oregon CURE, and Bridges to Change.
+She also worked with the Oregon AFL-CIO and the Urban League on city- and state-wide campaigns for the 2015 legislative session.
+Patty served on the Governor’s Reentry Council and on the boards of directors of Faces and Voices of Recovery, Oregon CURE, and Bridges to Change.